swtan346/tp/docs/DeveloperGuide.md

    may result in key information being lost.

 We plan to allow nurses to view the corresponding patient's details while editing.
 This can be done by having the nurse
-    first input only edit INDEX (as per the original command) and then the app will show the patient's details.
-The nurse will then be able to edit the specific field(s) of the patient's details with a follow-up command.
-This will prevent accidental deletion of critical details.
+    first input only `edit INDEX` (as per the original command).
+The app will then show the patient's details.
+    Subsequently, the nurse will be able to edit specific field(s) of the patient's details with a follow-up command, while referencing the patient data.

+Alternatively, we plan to allow nurses to edit the fields directly, after specifying the patient to be edited.

+Either approach will reduce accidental deletion of critical details.

 --------------------------------------------------------------------------------------------------------------------